argoproj/argo-cd/docs/user-guide/parameters.md

 # Parameter Overrides

 Argo CD provides a mechanism to override the parameters of a ksonnet/helm app.
-This provides flexibility in having most of the application manifests defined in git, while leaving room for *some* parts of the k8s manifests determined dynamically, or outside of git.
-It also serves as an alternative way of redeploying an application by changing application parameters via Argo CD, instead of making the changes to the manifests in git.
+This provides flexibility in having most of the application manifests defined in Git, while leaving room for *some* parts of the k8s manifests determined dynamically, or outside of Git.
+It also serves as an alternative way of redeploying an application by changing application parameters via Argo CD, instead of making the changes to the manifests in Git.

 !!! note
-    Many consider this mode of operation as an anti-pattern to GitOps, since the source of truth becomes a union of the git repository, and the application overrides.
+    Many consider this mode of operation as an anti-pattern to GitOps, since the source of truth becomes a union of the Git repository, and the application overrides.
 The Argo CD parameter overrides feature is provided mainly as a convenience to developers and is intended to be used in dev/test environments, vs. production environments.